-If you have a group of guests arriving at the same time, AWOL can arrange transfers for you in a private minibus.
+If you are booking for a group, transfers can be arranged for you in a private minibus.
 A minibus for up to 22 passengers costs approximately 340 euros to Granada city centre.
 Please contact Theresa on (0034) 958521875 or email@example.com to book a minibus.
 If you are booking individually, you have the following options:

-We do not recommend that you hire a car just to get to Granada as parking and navigating around the city is difficult but if you do please be aware that many hotels do not have parking, and driving around Granada is not easy due to the one way system and most of the city centre has restricted access to traffic.
+We do not recommend that you hire a car but if you are hiring cars please be aware that many hotels do not have parking, and driving around Granada is not easy due to the one way system and most of the city centre has restricted access to traffic.
 Public carparks in Granada cost from 20 euros a day.

-In theory you can also take a train from Malaga to Granada but at the moment the service is suspended while they build the high speed AVE .
-Passengers are taken to the nearest train station to Granada and put on a bus !
-Trains tend to be slow and infrequent whereas Spanish buses are efficient, regular and cheap in comparison.
+You can also take a train from Malaga to Granada but the service is irregular and tends to be very slow.
 For train timetables and prices please see the following website – http://www.renfe.com/EN/viajeros/index.html

-A taxi for 4 people from the airport costs approximately 170 euros if you order it through Theresa at AWOL, and a taxi for 7 people costs 190 euros.
-If you take a taxi at the airport they will charge a lot more and probably won’t know where they are going once they get to Granada.
-In order to arrange for a taxi to meet you at the airport, Theresa will need your flight number, time of arrival and departure airport.
+A taxi for 4 people from the airport costs approximately 170 euros, and a taxi for 7 people costs around 190 euros.
+In order for to arrange for a taxi to meet you at the airport, we will need your flight number, time of arrival and departure airport.